Normal cognitive decline or something else?

-And just between you and me, I’d wager a bet that it’s only a matter of time before other animals are found to suffer from dementia, as well.
+It’s only a matter of time before other species of animal are found to suffer from dementia, as well.
 Dogs just tend to be the most convenient test subjects because their lives are so closely tied with humans.

-Cognitive function is defined as mental processes such as perception, learning, memory, awareness and decision making.
-A breakdown of these functions in a dog causes bizarre changes in your dog’s normal behavioral patterns, such as house soiling or getting lost in a once-familiar room.
+Generally the first thing owners tend to notice is a dramatic breakdown of normal function that causes a bizarre change in your dog’s normal behavioral patterns, such as house soiling or getting lost in a once-familiar room.

 - Orientation: meaning your dog may get lost in a small or familiar area.
 He may suddenly begin going to the back door to potty, when for his entire life he’s gone to the front.
 Some dogs appear confused, and may not be able to find their food and water dishes, or unable to find their way out from under a chair.